lawrancej/comp685/README.md

 Prototyping project
 -------------------

-1. Find some real person with issues
+1. Find some real person with issues related to using computer programs.
 2. What's their goal?
 Ask why like a toddler.
 Take notes.
 3. Observe said person trying to achieve their goal or some tasks related to it.
-Take notes
+Take notes.
 4. How do they currently achieve their goal?
 5. Could we do better?
 6. Paper prototypes